2015 Scottish Cup final: Pre-match

 The match was shown live on BBC Scotland and on Sky Sports.

 Match

 Summary

 Inverness took the lead in the 38th minute when Marley Watkins ran onto an Aaron Doran pass to round goalkeeper Jamie MacDonald and slot low into the net.
 Carl Tremarco was sent off for Inverness in the 75th minute for bringing down Blair Alston as the last man.
 Falkirk leveled the game with ten minutes to go when Peter Grant headed to the net at the back post after a free-kick by Blair Alston on the left of the penalty area.
-With four minutes to go Inverness got the winning goal when James Vincent finished from six yards out after the goalkeeper had parried out a low shot from Marley Watkins.
+With four minutes to go Inverness got the winning goal when James Vincent finished from six yards out after the goalkeeper had parried out a low shot from Watkins.